 Direct market access uses a technological infrastructure.
 Most of the time, this technological infrastructure belongs to the sell-side firms.

-The meaning of direct market access
+Facts about direct market access

 - You might not have direct market access if you are an individual trader.